Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ========================================================

 This tutorial is an "Introduction to Spatial Data and ggplot2" and assumes no prior knowledge of spatial data analysis  in R.
-We do recommend users are already acquaint themselves with the R command line before beginning the practicals though, perhaps by following an 'Introduction to R' type tutorial, such as "A (very) short introduction to R" (Torfs and Brauer, 2012) or the more geographically inclined "Short introduction to R" (Harris, 2012).
+We do recommend users are acquainted with the R command line before beginning the practicals though, perhaps via an 'Introduction to R' type tutorial, such as "A (very) short introduction to R" (Torfs and Brauer, 2012) or the more geographically inclined "Short introduction to R" (Harris, 2012).